 This bar is known as “Acropolis Point” for a reason.
 Point A is situated right beside Acropolis Hill and from up here, you have excellent views of both the Parthenon and the contemporary New Acropolis Museum.

 The central location makes Point A a great jumping-off point for a larger evening out in the city.

 Opening Hours: 9 am – 3 am daily

 The Athens 360 Rooftop Bar is arguably the most popular rooftop drinks spot in town.
-Situated in Monastiraki, in the heart of central Athens, this place is seldom not crowded.
-The rooftop allows for fantastic 360-degree panoramas of downtown Athens and the Acropolis.
+It can be found in Monastiraki, in the heart of Athens.

-Sample salads from Mytilene and Kalamata, pasta dishes from the Pindus Mountains of Northern Greece, etc. Reservations are recommended if you want to have dinner here on Friday or Saturday nights.
+Sample salads from Mytilene and the Peloponnese, and pasta dishes from the Pindus Mountains of Northern Greece, etc. Reservations are recommended if you want to have dinner here on Friday or Saturday nights.

 A for Athens Rooftop Bar

 Where: Miaouli 2, Athina 105 54, Greece